skaderli/WaveBreaking/README.rst

 Event tracking:
 ~~~~~~~~~~~

-Last but not least, the wave breaking module provides a routine to track events over time.
+Last but not least, the WaveBreaking provides a routine to track events over time.
 Events that overlap between two time steps receive the same label.
 Again, it is suggested to filter the events first.
 This routine adds a column "label" to the events geopandas.GeoDataFrame.

 .. code-block:: python

         #filter events
-        f_events = streamers[streamers.mean_var >= 2][::2] #use every second event for clarity
+        f_events = streamers[streamers.mean_var >= 2] #use every second event for clarity

         #track events
         wb.event_tracking(events = f_events,